ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

 The _cancel(boolean mayInterruptIfRunning)_ method has a special implementation feature in the _CompletableFuture_ class.
-The parameter _mayInterruptIfRunning_ does not affect because thread interrupts are not used to control processing in this implementation of the _Future_ interface.
+The parameter _mayInterruptIfRunning_ does not affect because thread interrupts are not used to control processing.
 When the _cancel_ method is called, the computation is canceled with the _CancellationException_, but the _Thread.interrupt()_ method is not called to interrupt the underlying thread.

 #### Code examples